ksopyla/pytorch_neural_networks/README.md

 This repository contains easy to follow Pytorch tutorial for beginners and intermediate students.
 The goal is to  introduce you to pytorch on practical examples.
 I hope that it will help you to start your journey with neural networks.

-There are few popular neural network architecture which I teach on workshops or bootcamps like: feedforward, convolutional and recurrent.
+There are few popular neural network architecture which I teach on workshops or bootcamps like: feedforward, convolutional, recurrent, transformer.
+Examples will help you with image and text classification tasks.

-In this tutorial we build CIFAR-10 classifiers:
+Image classification:
 * Single layer fully connected neural network for CIFAR-10 classification.
-* Feedforward neural network with three hidden layers for CIFAR-10 classification with ReLu activation
+* Feedforward neural network with three hidden layers for CIFAR-10 classification with ReLu activation.
-* [Convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) for CIFAR-10 with 3 convolution layer with and fully connected output layer, as activation we use ReLu
+* [Convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) for CIFAR-10 with 3 convolution layer with and fully connected output layer, as activation we use ReLu.

-Recurent network
+NLP tasks:
-* (todo) LSTM recurrent neural network for counting chars in long text
+* LSTM recurrent neural network for counting chars in long text.

+TODO:
-* (todo) LSTM recurrent neural network for IMDB sentiment analisys with torchtext
+* (todo) LSTM recurrent neural network for IMDB sentiment analysis with torchtext
+* (todo) Transformer for text classification on IMDB

 ## Prerequistis